amenzwa/amenzwa.github.io/computing/ProgrammingParadigms.md

 The core concepts of Smalltalk are inheritance, class, object, method, and message, which are the fundamental concepts of OO; nothing is special, there.
 What makes Smalltalk special is the understated way it achieves its express power through simple design and harmonious philosophy.

 The unifying principle in Smalltalk is that everything is an object.
 Primitive values like characters and numbers are objects.
 Even classes are objects.
-For instance, to create a new object of the class `Stratocaster`, one sends the `new:` message to the global object that represents this class which, incidentally, is named `Stratocaster`.
+For instance, to create a new object of the class `Stratocaster`, one sends the `new:` message to the global object that represents this class which, incidentally, is named `Stratocaster`:

 ```
 redStrat := Stratocaster new: 'Fender Custom Shop' color: 'Fiesta Red'
 ```

-Likewise, sending the `subclass:` message to an existing class creates a derived class with the specified name.
+Likewise, sending the `subclass:` message to an existing class creates a derived class with the specified name:

 ```Smalltalk
 ElectricGuitar subclass: #Stratocaster